uviclibraries/genai-notebooklm/5-nblm-presentations.md

 ## Create an Image for Each Slide
 6. Let's go to [Meta.ai](https://www.meta.ai/){:target="_blank"} to create the images (as of December 2024 Google's free Gemini image creator is not nearly as good as the free Meta.ai image generator)
-7. Prompt for the title page
-8. Prompt for story page
-9. Prompt for 3rd page.

 ## Reflection
 > **Title generation**:
 >  - Would creating the title for the presentation using NotebookLM save you time?